 - 1. How often will student/ supervisor meet to discuss thesis progress? - 2.
 When will these meetings occur? - 3.
-What date is outline and bibliography due?
-Are there any particular requirements/ expectations for the outline and bibliography? - 4.
-What piece of the thesis is due by the due date in fall semester (i.e. first chapter; summaries of multiple chapters; evidence of research progress)? - 5.
-How much progress on the thesis is required to approve student's work for continuation in spring semester?

-6. What are the expectations for successful completion of the thesis rough draft in spring semester?
+What piece of the thesis is due by the due date in spring semester (predefense) (i.e. second chapter; charts, survey, illustrative material; evidence of research progress)? - 4.
+What are the expectations for successful completion of the thesis rough draft in spring semester?